-At Over the Wall whilst adults are not our primary client in our service delivery, we acknowledge the potential of one of our members of staff, volunteers, or indeed a family member of a child attending camp, falling within the above definition.
+At Over The Wall Camp whilst adults are not our primary client in our service delivery, we acknowledge the potential of one of our members of staff, volunteers, or indeed a family member of a child attending camp, falling within the above definition.
 We also acknowledge that some people may have a nonvisible vulnerability that needs to be considered.

 The same focus and duty of care and responsibility we apply to safeguarding children also applies to adults at risk.
-If any issues are identified, our staff and volunteers must alert the Director of Services, Operations Manager or CEO.
+If any issues are identified, our staff and volunteers must alert the Clinical Director, Camp Director or CEO.
 This will then trigger an incident/case review to be carried out as soon as possible which will identify the actions required to provide the most appropriate level of protection to the adult at risk.